(B40.7) Disseminated blastomycosis

 Treatment and Medical Assistance

-Main Goal: To reduce the symptoms and improve the quality of life of the patient.
+Main Goal: To reduce symptoms and prevent the spread of the disease

 Icon